mikecbrant/appsyncjs/packages/test-utils/README.md

 } from '@mikecbrant/appsyncjs-test-utils';
 ```

-- `evaluateFile` is probably the most useful of the exports as typically test cases would be set up to work with built distribution file holding `request` and `response` function for a single top-level or step resolver.
+- `evaluateFile` is probably the most useful of the exports as typically test cases would be set up to work with built distribution files holding `request` and `response` functions for a single top-level or step resolver.
 This function takes responsibility for reading file into string for usage on API.

 ```js
 const { error, evaluationResult, logs } = await evaluateFile({